Alaska salmon fishery: The Pacific Salmon Treaty

+Chapters 1, 2, and 8 primarily involve bilateral arrangements between Alaska and Canada under the PST framework.
+Chapter 3, however, encompasses a broader coast-wide agreement concerning Chinook salmon, covering the region from Yakutat, Alaska, to Cape Falcon, Oregon.

+The treaty’s initial 10-year agreement expired in the mid-1990s, leading to significant fishing disputes.
+Therefore, a renewed 10-year agreement was signed in 1999, followed by subsequent agreements in 2009 and 2019.

+During the 2019 agreements, Alaska agreed to reduce Chinook salmon harvests by up to 7.5%, while Canada committed to a 12.5% reduction.
+These cuts were motivated by ongoing declines in Chinook populations.
+The Alaska Department of Fish and Game adjusts annual catch limits each year in accordance with the latest treaty provisions.

 Alternative explanations

 It is relatively clear that the reason for increased populations of salmon fisheries was the conversion to state management in 1959 and then the limited entry permit system in 1973.
 However, viable alternative explanations always exist.

 The most important change that showed instant increases in salmon populations was the enactment of the Magnusson Stevens Act in 1976 that moved the jurisdiction of Alaskan waters out from 12 miles to the 200 mile limit, effectively excluding foreign fleets from fishing within these American waters.
 This and sustainable escapement goals that allowed salmon to reach their wild spawning river systems allowed the salmon to return and reproduce naturally so that wild systems recovered from the over fishing, creek robbing, and the serious cold winter temperatures of the early 1970s so prevalent leading to the recovery of stocks seen all over Alaska without any artificial propagation.